QUICK COURSE: "WHAT'S BUGGING YOU?" Carpenter Ants

 The best way to control carpenter ants is to prevent their entry in the first place.

-- Trim all trees and shrubs away from structure.
+- Trim all trees and shrubs away from the structure.
 Branches will create a bridge for carpenter ants to get past any protective barriers.
-Store fire wood off the ground and away from structure.
+Store firewood off the ground and away from the structure.

 HOW WE GET ‘EM